 In the name of creating their version of a religion-free utopia, Adolf Hitler, Joseph Stalin, and Mao Zedong produced the kind of mass slaughter that no Inquisitor could possibly match.
 Collectively these atheist tyrants murdered more than 100 million people.

 The key is to ask yourself what the driving force was; belief, non-belief, or something else.
-Please make no mistake, there are cases where fanatical belief is indeed the root cause, you don’t need to think too hard to cobble up a couple of examples:
+There are cases where fanatical belief is indeed the root cause, you don’t need to think too hard to cobble up a couple of examples:

-- shooing of doctor for performing an abortion
+- shooting a doctor for performing an abortion

 - Apparent political assassination in Pakistan that are carried out by religious fanatics